primus-labs/zkFHE-Network-Docs/zkFHE-Network.md

 * **Task Management:** Receive confidential computing tasks submitted by SDK, receive zkFHE computing results submitted by Worker and verify the results, and obtain pending tasks and completed tasks.
 * **Fee Management:** Settle the Network Consumer's fee to the Data Provider and Worker.
 * **Worker Incentive:** Responsible for the calculation of reward and penalty funds, providing rewards to honest and stable Workers and penalties to dishonest and unstable Workers.
-* **Native Token:** A Token contract on the blockchain.
-Incentivize network participants to provide computation powers for running verifiable confidential computations, to supply input data for application demands, to offer technical and security contributions for the whole ecosystem.
-For more information, please refer to [Economics](#economics).

 #### PADO SDK